-Description of the six curricular components and the specific courses that are organized around each component:
+The six curricular pillars with the specific courses that comprise each include:

 1. Scientific Foundations: These courses provide fundamental knowledge related to normal and abnormal human structure, function, and response to injury and disease.
 They enhance the student's ability to make quantitative and qualitative observations and facilitate understanding of the clinical sciences.